jcarter10/Web-Scraper/README.md

 # Description
 Python scripts to showcase web-scraping skills using BeautifulSoup4 for parsing and Pandas for saving.

-Good to have:
-- Basic understanding of HTML/CSS/JavaScript for examining the source code in order to parse specific information.
+Current Scripts:
--
+- Indeed

 # Installation
 - cd to project root.